Pay no attention to this cell # All will be revealed in due time. import pandas as pd from IPython.display import Image syllabus=pd.read_csv('Datasets/syllabus_2019.csv',header=0) syllabus=syllabus.fillna("") syllabus.index = range(1,len(syllabus)+1)

 Computers are essential to all modern Earth Science research.
 We use them for compiling and analyzing data, preparing illustrations like maps or data plots, writing manuscripts, and so on.
 In this class, you will learn to write computer programs with special applications useful to Earth Scientists.
-We will learn Python, an object-oriented programming language, and use jupyter notebooks to write our Python programs.
+We will learn Python, an object-oriented programming language, and use Jupyter notebooks to write our Python programs.

 So, why learn Python?
+Because it is:

 |2||Variables and Operations|